jokergoo/cola/README.md

 # cola

-A General Framework for Consensus and Hierarchical Partitioning
+A General Framework for Consensus Partitioning

 ## Features